 - 7.a.
 Title 40 Code of Federal Regulations (CFR) Part 63.11110 et seq.
-Subpart CCCCCC "National Emission Standards for Hazardous Air Pollutants for Source Category: Gasoline Dispensing Facilities" establishes emission control, testing, recordkeeping and reporting requirements for new and existing gasoline dispensing facilities.
+Subpart CCCCC "National Emission Standards for Hazardous Air Pollutants for Source Category: Gasoline Dispensing Facilities" establishes emission control, testing, recordkeeping and reporting requirements for new and existing gasoline dispensing facilities.
 Which requirements apply to a specific facility depend upon when the facility began operation and the monthly throughput.
-This facility began operation after January 10, 2008, and has a potential throughput of 100,000 gallons per month or more.
-Facilities with a throughput of 100,000 gallons per month or more that begin operation after January 10, 2008, must comply with requirements found in Table 1 of Subpart CCCCCC including: - (1) All vapor connections and lines on the storage tank shall be equipped with closures that seal upon disconnection; - (2) The vapor line from the gasoline storage tank to the gasoline cargo tank shall be vapor tight;
+This facility began operation prior to January 10, 2008 and has a potential throughput of 100,000 gallons per month or more.
+Facilities with a throughput of 100,000 gallons per month or more that began operation prior to January 10, 2008 must be in compliance with a state rule or federally enforceable permit that contains requirements to achieve emission reductions of at least 90% by January 10, 2008 or comply with requirements found in Table 1 of Subpart CCCCCC including: - (1) All vapor connections and lines on the storage tank shall be equipped with closures that seal upon disconnection;

-- (3) The vapor balance system shall be designed such that the pressure in the tank truck does not exceed 18" w.c. pressure or 5.9" w.c. vacuum during product transfer; - (4) The vapor recovery and product adaptors, and the method of connection with the delivery elbow, shall be designed so as to prevent the over-tightening or loosening of fittings during normal delivery operations; - (5) Liquid fill connections for all systems shall be equipped with vapor-tight caps; - (6) Pressure/vacuum vent valves shall be installed on the storage tank vent pipes.
+- (2) The vapor line from the gasoline storage tank to the gasoline cargo tank shall be vapor tight; - (3) The vapor balance system shall be designed such that the pressure in the tank truck does not exceed 18" w.c. pressure or 5.9" w.c. vacuum during product transfer; - (4) The vapor recovery and product adaptors, and the method of connection with the delivery elbow, shall be designed so as to prevent the over-tightening or loosening of fittings during normal delivery operations; - (5) Liquid fill connections for all systems shall be equipped with vapor-tight caps; - (6) Pressure/vacuum vent valves shall be installed on the storage tank vent pipes.
 The positive pressure setting shall be 2.5" w.c. to 6" w.c. and the negative pressure setting shall be 6" w.c. to 10" w.c.
 The total leak rate for all pressure/vacuum valves at an affected facility, including connections, shall not exceed 0.17 cubic foot per hour at a pressure of 2.0" w.c. and 0.63 cubic foot per hour at a vacuum of 4" w.c.; - (7) The vapor balance system shall be capable of meeting the static pressure performance requirement found in Table 1 of Subpart CCCCCC; and - (8) Each new or existing gasoline storage tank shall be equipped with a dual-point vapor balance system.